-- "Print Material and the Copyright Law" - 2.
+- 1. "Print Material and the Copyright Law" - 2.
 "Nonprint Media and the Copyright Law"

 All personnel (faculty, staff, and students) are hereby informed that unauthorized reproduction and/or use of copyrighted materials is illegal and unethical, and that violations of the copyright laws may result in criminal or civil suits, fines, and/or suspension or dismissal from the MATC system.
-Copyright violations will result in immediate suspension of access to service area, and a hearing is conducted by Student Services or Labor Relations to determine academic or employment action to be taken.
+Copyright violations will result in immediate suspension of access to service area, and a hearing is conducted by Judicial Affairs or Labor Relations to determine academic or employment action to be taken.

 - 1. To protect personnel and MATC against legal redress for alleged violations of the copyright laws, the person requesting the reproduction or doing their own duplication must be certain that the action is within the law. - 2.
 When an individual is not certain, s/he should review above pamphlets or contact Instructional Design in order to ascertain whether copying falls under the "fair use" doctrine.
 Students must observe copyright regulations posted in service areas accessible to students. - 3.
-If the material does not fall under the "fair use" doctrine, a letter of request for permission to reproduce copyrighted materials must be sent to the copyright owner by the instructor as outlined in the above pamphlets. - Credit to the organization granting permission must be given within the documents being reproduced.
-The letter granting permission must be on file in the instructional department office making the request.
+If the material does not fall under the "fair use" doctrine, a letter of request for permission to reproduce copyrighted materials must be sent to the copyright owner by the instructor as outlined in the above pamphlets. - 4.
+Credit to the organization granting permission must be given within the documents being reproduced.
+The letter granting permission must be on file in the instructional department office making the request. - 5.
+The duplication/production center will not reproduce materials, which are copyrighted unless under "fair use" or written permission by copyright owner has been granted and submitted with the request.
+The Instructional Design Office will clarify questionable requests. - 6.
+Copyrighted Audiovisual and computer software placed on reserve in the Library must have a written faculty statement of compliance to "fair use" or provide written permission of the copyright owner.
+Copyrighted software loaned or consigned to faculty, staff, or students for use outside of computer resource centers requires a signed statement agreeing to abide by copyright laws.